 A judicial panel ruling in December 2017 sided with Byetta plaintiffs and put the lawsuits back on track.

-The drug companies argued that the FDA, in light of the available evidence, would not have changed drug labels on Byetta, Victoza, Januvia, and Janumet to warn about the pancreatic cancer risk.
+The drug companies argued that, in light of the available evidence, the FDA would not have changed drug labels on Byetta, Victoza, Januvia, and Janumet to warn about the pancreatic cancer risk.
 Therefore, they claimed, the drugmakers could not be held liable under state laws for failure to warn about pancreatic cancer.

 The California federal judge overseeing the incretin mimetics MDL agreed with the defendants’ argument and entered a ruling in November 2015 that effectively put an end to plaintiffs’ claims.